FateMeetsLuck/dmildew/README.md

 This project is in its early stages so one should probably use the ~main version to get the latest bug fixes.
 The release tags are only so that it is usable in dub.

+## Building

+Building the library is as simple as writing `dub build` in a terminal in the main project directory.
+To build the REPL and script runner one can write `dub build :run` in the same directory as the main project.

 ## Running the Examples

 In a terminal in the main project directory run `dub run :run -- examples/nameofexample.mds`.
 To try out the interactive shell simply type `dub run :run`.
 In the interactive shell it is only possible to continue a command on a new line by writing a single backslash at the end of a line.
 Note that functions and classes declared in one REPL command will not be accessible in the next unless stored in a var.
 To store a class such as `class Foo {}` one must write `var Foo = Foo;` immediately after.
+One can also store anonymous class expressions in a global variable such as `var Foo = class {};`.

 ## Binding